About this agreement

 Guidelines for Drafting an Affidavit to be Filed with a Petition for Judicial Separation under Section 10 of the Hindu Marriage Act:

 An affidavit accompanying a petition for judicial separation under Section 10 of the Hindu Marriage Act is used when one spouse seeks a formal decree of separation from the other spouse.
 This affidavit helps support the grounds and claims mentioned in the petition.
-Below are guidelines for drafting such an affidavit and common mistakes to avoid:
+Below are guidelines for drafting such an affidavit and

 Heading: Begin with the title "Affidavit in Support of Petition for Judicial Separation" and include the name of the court, the parties involved, and the case number.